JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 Android Extensions is a part of the Kotlin IDEA plugin.
 You do not need to install additional plugins.

-All you need is to enable the Android Extensions Gradle plugin in your project-local `build.gradle` file:
+All you need is to enable the Android Extensions Gradle plugin in your module's `build.gradle` file:

 ``` groovy
 apply plugin: 'kotlin-android-extensions'